-Recently, the Barna Group released a new survey citing (among others) five compelling reasons church attending continues to decline, particularly among Millennials (those 30 and under).
+A few years back, the Barna Group released a new survey citing (among others) five compelling reasons church attendance continues to decline, particularly among Millennials.

 The good news is that once you spot the trends, you can work at reversing them.

 5 Reasons People Have Stopped Attending Your Church

 In the study, Barna cites 5 specific reasons Millennials have stopped attending church that drew my attention:

 1. The church is irrelevant, the leaders are hypocritical and leaders have experienced too much moral failure